 On CRAN, there are two packages that provide GETS methods.
-The second, named gets, is simply the successor of the first, which is named AutoSEARCH.
-Since October 2014 the development of AutoSEARCH is frozen, and all development efforts have been directed towards gets together with Dr. Felix Pretis and Dr. James Reade.
-An introduction to the gets package is provided by Pretis et al. (2018).
+The second, named gets, is simply the successor of the first, which is named AutoSEARCH.1 Since October 2014 the development of AutoSEARCH is frozen, and all development efforts have been directed towards gets together with Dr. Felix Pretis and Dr. James Reade.2 An introduction to the gets package is provided by Pretis et al. (2018).
 However, it does does not cover the user-specification capabilities of the package, some of which were not available at the time.

 At the time of writing (September 2020), the publicly available softwares that provide GETS and ISAT methods are contained in Table 1.
 Although they offer GETS and ISAT methods for some of the most popular models in applications, in many situations a specific model or estimator will be needed, a specific set of diagnostics tests may be required, or a specific fit criterion is preferred.
-In these situations, if the combination of estimator/model, diagnostics tests and fit criterion is not offered in a pre-programmed way by the publicly available softwares, then the implementation of user-specified GETS and ISAT methods puts a large programming-burden on the user.
-Generic functions and procedures that facilitate the implementation of user-specified GETS and ISAT methods for specific problems can therefore be of great benefit.
+In these situations, if the combination of estimator/model, diagnostics tests and fit criterion is not offered in a pre-programmed way by the publicly available softwares, then the implementation of user-specified GETS and ISAT methods for specific problems can therefore be of great benefit.
 The R package gets, since version 0.20 (September 2019), is the first software - both inside and outside the R universe - to provide a complete set of facilities for user-specified GETS and ISAT methods: User-specified model/estimator, user-specified diagnostics